A non-refundable application fee of $50 must accompany the student’s application for admission.

 Students withdrawing at any time during a term due to required active military service will receive a refund in accordance with stated policy.
 Any student in this situation who re-enrolls within the following five years will receive a credit against the expense of the first term in an amount equal to fees for the last term enrolled, less the amount of any refund paid at the time of entry into military service.

-All questions about refunds or other financial matters should be directed to Enrollment Services.
+All questions about refunds or other financial matters should be directed to Enrollment Services at email@example.com.

 Books and Supplies

-Students should have money to purchase books and supplies.
-First year students should allow $1,200 per year.
+Students should plan to purchase books and supplies.
+First year students should allow $1,230 per year.
 Students are permitted to charge required books and supplies to their student accounts, regardless of financial aid status.
 While this option to charge books and supplies to the student account is not a requirement, it can help provide flexibility for students with financial need to purchase these items prior to the start of classes.

 Students have various organizations that operate on small budgets of their own.
 Membership in the departmental, honorary and social clubs, which is voluntary, frequently involve nominal fees.